[Note: this is the second part in a series; for Part 1 click here]

 Big Sur, especially the more easily accessible regions like this preserve, at this time of year is not really a place for solitude—especially on the weekend.
 Still, I am glad to be here.
 Like water in a dry land, nature feeds the soul.

-Withdrawing my little black Moleskine journal from the rucksack, along with my trusty old fountain pen from France—newly repaired, its barrel no longer held with clear tape—I open to a blank, unlined page.
+Withdrawing a little black Moleskine journal from my rucksack, along with the trusty old fountain pen from France—newly repaired, its barrel no longer held with clear tape—I open to a blank, unlined page.
 Legs crossed, sitting upright, jotting down thoughts and observations, the familiar soft voice of the gold nib speaks as it scratches and glides across the thick drawing paper.

 A good moment to savor, this.